Ngo Dinh Diem

-After several years in exile in Japan, the United States, and Europe, Diệm returned home in July 1954 and was appointed prime minister by Bảo Đại, against the French suggestion of Nguyen Ngoc Bich (a French-educated engineer, Francophile anticolonialist, a resistance hero in the First Indochina War, and medical doctor) as an alternative.
+After several years in exile in Japan, the United States, and Europe, Diệm returned home in July 1954 and was appointed prime minister by Bảo Đại.
 The 1954 Geneva Conference took place soon after he took office, formally partitioning Vietnam along the 17th parallel.
 Diệm, with the aid of his younger brother Ngô Đình Nhu, soon consolidated power in South Vietnam.
 After the 1955 State of Vietnam referendum, he proclaimed the creation of the Republic of Vietnam, with himself as president.
 His government was supported by other anti-communist countries, most notably the United States.
 Diệm pursued a series of nation-building projects, promoting industrial and rural development.
-From 1957 onward, as part of the Vietnam War, he faced a communist insurgency backed by North Vietnam, eventually formally organized under the banner of the Viet Cong.
-He was subject to several assassination and coup attempts, and in 1962 established the Strategic Hamlet Program as the cornerstone of his counterinsurgency effort.
+From 1957 onward, as part of the Vietnam War, he faced several assassination and coup attempts, and a communist insurgency backed by North Vietnam.
+This insurgency eventually formally organized under the banner of the Viet Cong.
+In 1962, Diệm established the Strategic Hamlet Program as the cornerstone of his counterinsurgency effort.

 In 1963, Diệm's favoritism towards Catholics and persecution of practitioners of Buddhism in Vietnam led to the Buddhist crisis.
 The event damaged relations with the United States and other previously sympathetic countries, and his organization lost favor with the leadership of the Army of the Republic of Vietnam.
 On 1 November 1963, the country's leading generals launched a coup d'état with assistance from the Central Intelligence Agency.
 Diệm and his brother, Nhu, initially escaped, but were recaptured the following day and assassinated on the orders of Dương Văn Minh, who succeeded him as president.

 Diệm has been a controversial historical figure.
-Some have considered him a tool of the United States, while others portrayed him as an avatar of Vietnamese tradition.
+Some have considered him a tool of the United States, while others have portrayed him as an anti-capitalist and traditionalist.
 At the time of his assassination, Western media widely considered him a dictator, though South Vietnamese offered a variety of views, generally acknowledging that he strongly opposed American interference.